-It is designed for clinicians handling and administering SACT and treating adult patients, e.g. nurses and radiographers.
+It is designed for clinicians handling and administering SACT and treating adult patients.
 There is a particular focus on patient education/self-care.
 After completing this work-based competency clinicians will continue to develop their practice, which may include: Acute oncology care following SACT, the management of medium and longer-term toxicities, and more detailed knowledge on drug modalities of action.

-The following are not covered in this document (although they are due to be covered in future publications): Specialised / less common routes of administration, e.g. intravesical, inhalation, isolated limb perfusion, intraperitoneal, topical, and participating in the checking of intrathecal chemotherapy.
+The following are not covered in this document: Specialised / less common routes of administration, e.g. inhalation, isolated limb perfusion, intravesical, topical, and participating in the checking of intrathecal chemotherapy.
 UKONS suggest that clinicians administering via these specialised routes complete the theoretical component (Step One).

 The management of potential SACT-related acute emergencies is covered in this document (e.g. neutropenic sepsis, electrolyte imbalance, hypersensitivity/anaphylaxis, extravasation and tumour lysis syndrome).
 UKONS expects clinicians who administer SACT to have the knowledge and skills to recognise and escalate presenting concerns or commence treatment related to these areas.

 Clinicians only need to complete the aspect pertinent to their role.
 Assessor professional discretion may be needed in certain instances, e.g. haematology nurses not completing optional scalp cooling questions.
 On transfer to another area the new employer has a responsibility to review the presented theoretical section and assess currency of answers and application in the new employment setting.
 It is recognised that some clinicians will only ever handle and administer a limited range of drugs via a single route, thus the document has been divided into the routes of administration.